-1.5.1.2 Scope of consolidation
+Scope of consolidation 1.5.1.2

-The accounts of the Covivio Hotels Group are fully consolidated by the Covivio group, the parent company of Covivio Hotels, which in turn is an associate of Delfin, consolidated by the equity method.
+The accounts of the Covivio Hotels group are fully consolidated by the Covivio group, the parent company of Covivio Hotels, which in turn is an associate of Delfin, consolidated by the equity method.

-At 31 December 2022, the scope of consolidation comprised 175 companies, compared with 172 companies at 31 December 2021.
+At 31 December 2023, the scope of consolidation comprised 185 companies, compared with 175 companies at 31 December 2022.

-The scope and methods of consolidation are detailed in part 4.2 notes to the consolidated financial statements (see Section 4.2.3.3).
+The scope and methods of consolidation are detailed in Section 4.2 - notes to the consolidated financial statements (see Section 4.2.3.3).